Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation

 \subsection{Variational Methods (VM)}

-The Variational-Method of Approximation (VMA) is a powerful method in obtaining the approximate eigen-values and eigen-states of observables in QT.
-Like perturbation theory (PT), the application of the method has a long history- initial application of the method being ascribed to Lord Rayleigh [13] and to W.Ritz [14].
+The Variational-Method of Approximation (VMA) is a powerful method in obtaining the approximate eigenvalues and eigenstates of observables in QT.
+Like perturbation theory (PT), the application of the method has a long history- initial application of VMA being ascribed to Lord Rayleigh [13] and to W.Ritz [14].
 The VMA becomes especially suitable when perturbation theory (PT) fails or becomes inapplicable to the considered problem.
 VMA is also used to test results based upon PT and for analysis of stability of the system under consideration.

 The essential ingredient of the method is based upon the variational theorem (Theorem-I), which provides an {\it upper bound} for the ground state energy of the system :